Linusite

 The problem:

-Some themes look amazing but are packed with features you don’t need — slowing everything down.
+Some themes look amazing but are packed with features you’ll never use — and all of it slows your site down.

 The fix:

-• Use lightweight themes (like Astra or GeneratePress)
+• Use a lightweight theme like Astra or GeneratePress

 • Avoid themes with built-in page builders you don’t use